 So what should you use for planning purposes?
 The maximum, the average or some people assume they will get nothing because the benefit may not be there in the future?

 The best figure to use is your personal estimate.
 For CPP, all you need to do is call Service Canada and ask for your CPP Statement of Contributions.
 This statement tells you how much you have contributed to CPP over the years and how much you are eligible to receive at normal retirement (age 65).
 Average just is not important or relevant here!

-Related article: How much will you get from Canada Pension Plan?
+Related article: How much will you get from the Canada Pension Plan?

 How am I doing compared to the average Canadian?

 People find comfort in knowing they are doing better than others.
-That maybe why I get this question a lot.
-How much RRSPs do most people have?
+That may be why I get this question a lot.
+How many RRSPs do most people have?
 Do most people carry credit card debt?
 Is it OK that I still have a mortgage at 56?
 Do most people still have a mortgage at 56?

 The other problem with defining wealth and financial independence is the target is dynamic, not static.
 Think about it, no matter how much you have, don’t you always want more?

-At the end of the day, it matters less what others have and what other’s don’t have.
-They key is to be happy with you and make sure you are measuring your own financial success by comparing your past net worth to your current net worth.
-Comparing your cashflow in the past to your current cashflow.
+At the end of the day, it matters less what others have and what others don’t have.
+The key is to be happy with you and make sure you are measuring your own financial success by comparing your past net worth to your current net worth.
+Comparing your cash flow in the past to your current cash flow.
 Are you improving?
-Are you feeling like you are better off financially today than you did before.
+Are you feeling like you are better off financially today than you did before?